uibcdf/action-build-and-upload-conda-packages/GH_RUN_RECEPTOR_GUIDE.md

 - checkout-local and remote-source Action validation on Ubuntu, macOS, and Windows.
 - bounded published-report consumption with fresh terminal source-fact verification and no source job or log download.
+- explicit `source_facts=verified` and `interpretation=published_not_recomputed` fields in
+  successful compact published-report output.

 Configurable required jobs, documentation phases, or release gates; pattern matching;
 arbitrary rule keys; remote workflow discovery; external registry/archive verification;
-and automatic source-to-reporter discovery are not implemented in `0.13.0`.
+and automatic source-to-reporter discovery are not implemented in `0.13.1`.
 Restricted-token and fork behavior remain release-gate gaps.
 Cross-platform validation covers installation as a GitHub CLI script extension and the composite Action on hosted runners.